International Institute of Information Technology, Hyderabad

-The International Institute of Information Technology Hyderabad (IIIT-Hyderabad or IIIT-H) is a premier deemed university, founded as a non-profit public-private partnership (N-PPP), located in Hyderabad, India.
+The International Institute of Information Technology Hyderabad (IIIT-Hyderabad or IIIT-H) is a deemed university, founded as a non-profit public-private partnership (N-PPP) (non-governmental) institute, located in Hyderabad, India.
 It is the first IIIT in India under this model.
+It is considered the leading institution among all IIITs in India, and its model has served as a template for the establishment of LNMIIT in Jaipur and several other IIITs across the country.

+The institute is also known for supporting major Olympiad training programs and is held responsible for pathways toward the International Olympiad in Artificial Intelligence (IOAI) for India, and training Indian candidates.

 History

 IIIT Hyderabad was founded in 1998 under the public-private partnership Deemed University model by the Ministry of Human Resource Development of the Government of Telangana and NASSCOM, with the state government supplying a grant of land and buildings.
 As special officer for IIIT Hyderabad and the Secretary of IT for the state government, Ajay Prakash Sawhney shaped the concept and was responsible for and overseeing the initial development of the institute.
 Rajeev Sangal, former director of Indian Institute of Technology (BHU) Varanasi designed the syllabus and served as the first director of the institute until 10 April 2013.